-Machinery that complies with provisions and conditions of this Rulebook shall be placed on the market and/or put into service freely, without any restrictions.
+Machinery that complies with provisions referred to in Paragraph 1 of this Article shall be placed on the market and/or put into service freely, without any restrictions.

 Partly completed machinery shall be placed on the market without restrictions where the manufacturer or his authorised representative draws up and issues a Declaration of Incorporation referred to in Annex 2, Chapter B. This Declaration shall state that partly completed machinery is intended for incorporation into machinery or assembly with other partly completed machinery in order to form machinery.